Audrey Mestre

-Audrey Mestre (11 August 1974 – 15 October 2002) was a French world record-setting freediver.
+Audrey Mestre (11 August 1974 – 12 October 2002) was a French world record-setting freediver.

 Early life

 Mestre was born in Saint-Denis, Seine-Saint-Denis, to a family of snorkeling and scuba diving enthusiasts.
-She began swimming when she was a baby and won a gold medal in a 54-meter swimming competition at age 1 month.
-She became a seasoned scuba diver by age thirteen but did not get full certification until her sixteenth birthday due to French law.
 She was still in her teens when her family moved to Mexico City and, fluent in the Spanish language, she eventually studied marine biology at a university in La Paz, Mexico.